edgexfoundry/device-sdk-c/docs/configuration.md

 :--- | :--- | :---
 RemoteURL | String | If this option is set, logs will be submitted to a logging service at the specified URL.
 File | String | If this option is set, logs will be written to the named file.
 Setting a value of "-" causes logs to be written to standard output.
+LogLevel | String | Sets the logging level.
+Available settings in order of increasing severity are: TRACE, DEBUG, INFO, WARNING, ERROR.

 ## Driver section